 Rules and Regulations for Primary and Post Primary Schools

 Participation in the competition

-- Team members submitting an entry must be registered students in a schools from the Republic of Ireland to be a valid entry.
+- Team members must be registered students in a school from the Republic of Ireland for their entry to be considered valid.
 The Promoter (Sustainable Energy Authority of Ireland, situated at Wilton Park House, Wilton Place, Dublin 2) reserves the right to seek verification from the relevant school of the registration of any students who have entered the competition.

-- Each team will comprise of a minimum of two and a maximum of six students.
+- Each team must comprise of a minimum of two and a maximum of six students to participate.

 - Entries must be anchored in energy / climate change related topics as outlined in the project pack and on the website.